mot204t/SteamIndex/README.md

   Full functionality even without an internet connection.

 - 🌙 **Dark Theme UI**
-  Clean, modern interface that’s easy on the eyes — optimized for extended use.
+  Clean, modern interface that's easy on the eyes — optimized for extended use.

 - 📝 **Centralized Logging**
   Automatic event logging to timestamped files for diagnostics and debugging.

 ---

-### 📦 Setup
+## 📦 Installation

 ```bash
 # 1. Clone the repository